 Shiba Inus aren’t happy and social Golden Retrievers.

 They’re very much cat-like, do things at their own pace, on their own terms, and have no qualms voicing their disapproval.
-Poorly trained and socialized Shibas act like a terrible two-year-old, and if left in that state for too long, becomes a difficult habit to correct.
+Poorly trained and socialized Shibas act like terrible two-year-olds, and if left in that state for too long, becomes a difficult habit to correct.

 Do not rush into getting this dog just because they look like a fox.
 The overwhelming majority of people fail to realize how stubborn, domineering, and aggressive these dogs can be when left to their own devices.